Dynamic Variation:

 Cross 293 bridges, travel through 154 tunnels, and even cross the Arctic Circle!
 Norway's longest continuous train line is quite a journey.

 As a park guide at Nordland National Park Center, Benny is more interested in nature and wildlife than the average person.
 A seat on board the 729-kilometre-long Nordland Railway brings you close to both.
-The journey showcases a huge variety in both landscape, culture, and climate.
+The journey showcases a huge variety of landscapes, cultures, and climates.

-"The train crosses the large Saltfjellet mountain range, and you can actually see a botanical divide on the southern and northern part of the mountain, so the mountain is almost like a border.
-On the southern side you have spruce forests, while on the northern side you pass through pine forests.
+"The train crosses the large Saltfjellet mountain range, and you can actually see a botanical divide between the southern and northern part of the mountain, so the mountain is almost like a border.
+On the southern side, you have spruce forests, while on the northern side, you pass through pine forests.
 It's the same thing with some of the animal species, too," says Benny.

 You can travel the Nordland Railway on board the night train as well.
 If you're lucky, you can spot the magical northern lights while travelling during winter.
 The night train is also well worth a ride in summer – the midnight sun keeps the sky lit up, so you don't miss a thing.